 In July 2012, the Ministry of Finance and the State Administration of Taxation jointly issued a circular regarding the pilot collection of VAT in lieu of business tax in certain areas and industries in the PRC.
 Implementation of such VAT pilot program was phased into Beijing, Jiangsu, Anhui, Fujian, Guangdong, Tianjin, Zhejiang, and Hubei between September and December 2012.
-The Group's online education services and inter-company technical services which were previously subject to business tax are therefore subject to VAT at the rate of 6% of revenue for general VAT payer and hence Beijing Xintang Sichuang, TAL Beijing, Xueersi Education and Yidu Huida are deemed as general VAT payer at the rate of 6% since August 2013.
-Tianjin Education is deemed as general VAT payer at the rate of 6% since January 2014.
-Qingdao Education is deemed a general VAT payer at the rate of 6% since April 2014.
+The Group's online education services and intercompany technical services which were previously subject to business tax are therefore subject to VAT at the rate of 6% of revenue for general VAT payer and hence Beijing Xintang Sichuang, TAL Beijing, Xueersi Education and Yidu Huida are deemed as general VAT payer at the rate of 6% since the policy was effective as of September 2012.
+Zhixuesi Beijing is deemed as general VAT payer at the rate of 6% since August 2013.
+Tianjin Education is deemed as general VAT payer at the rate of 6% since June 2014.
 Xinxin Xiangrong, Tianjin Dongxuetang, and Changsha Education are deemed general VAT payers at the rate of 6% since June 2015, January 2016, and January 2016, respectively.